Trevi Fountain Guide: Top Tips, History, and the Best Times to Visit

 If you take a guided tour of Trevi District Underground, then you’ll be able to tour everything in less than an hour.

-Some families who come for a picnic near the fountain stay longer.
+Some families come for a picnic and stay longer.

 Best time to visit